yanchaoluo/STAT545-hw-Luo-Yanchao/hw8/README.md

 ### Report of my process

-Here is the [homework link](https://yanchaoluo.shinyapps.io/Sample_for_Stat545_yanchao/) on shinyapps.io.

-I find a problem when "Allow the user to search for multiple alcohol types simultaneously" part.
-I change the `radioButtons` function to `selectInput` function in order to search for multiple alcohol types simultaneously.
-There is an error when there is no input in "What kind of booze?" and it will shows error below.
+I found a problem when I did "Allow the user to search for multiple alcohol types simultaneously" part.
+I tried to change the `radioButtons` function to `selectInput` function, which can search for multiple alcohol types simultaneously.
+There will be an error when no input in "What kind of booze?" and it will show error below.
 ```
 Error: Result must have length 6132, not 0
 ```